Azganoth/fix-my-halo/README.md

 ## 🧐 The Problem

-When you export textures from Adobe Illustrator or Photoshop for Unity, transparent pixels are often saved as "Transparent White" (R=255, G=255, B=255, A=0).

-When the game renders these textures using **Bilinear Filtering**, it blends the visible edge colors with that hidden white background.
-The result? **A ghostly white outline** around your beautiful art.
+In game engines some texture filtering tecniques cause the textures to create a white/black halo around themselves.
+This happens because the GPU samples the pixels at the edge with their transparent neighbors to create a smooth transition, when the neighbor pixels are saved as **transparent white** (255, 255, 255, 0) or **transparent black** (0, 0, 0, 0) it creates a strong contrast and results in rendering a faint outline around your sprite.

 ## 🛠 The Solution

 **FixMyHalo** is a high-performance tool written in **Rust** that performs **Texture Dilation** (Alpha Bleeding).

-It scans your image for transparent pixels and "bleeds" the nearest visible color into them.

-1. **Neutralizes Background:** Forces all transparent pixels to "Transparent Black" (0,0,0,0).
-2. **Dilates Edges:** Smears the edge colors outwards into the invisible space.

-The result is a texture that looks identical in your editor but renders perfectly smooth in-game without the halo.
+This tool spreads the color of the edge pixels into the adjacent transparent areas while preserving their transparency.
+When the GPU samples the edge, it now finds the &quot;bled&quot; color instead of white, resulting in a perfect, clean transition.

 ## 🚀 Usage

 ### 🌐 Web Version

 No installation required.
 Runs entirely in your browser using **WebAssembly (Wasm)** for native performance.

 1. Go to [**Fix My Halo**](https://fixmyhalo.vercel.app/).
 2. Drag & drop your PNGs.